-Per ABHE Standard 11a, 10: 30 semester hours of Biblical/Ethical courses are required for a four- or five-year baccalaureate degree.
-A transfer student needing fewer than 60 semester hours to complete a baccalaureate degree is required to complete 18 semester hours of Biblical/Ethical courses.
+Per ABHE Standard 11a, 10: 30 semester hours of Biblical Theological courses are required for a four- or five-year baccalaureate degree.
+A transfer student needing fewer than 60 semester hours to complete a baccalaureate degree is required to complete 18 semester hours of Biblical Theological courses.

-The Corporate Responsibility and Ethics course may be taken to meet one of the Biblical-Ethical requirements.
-Students must then take 9 additional courses designated as meeting the Biblical-Ethical requirement including those offered within the Department of Religious Studies.
+The Corporate Responsibility and Ethics course may be taken to meet one of the Biblical Theological requirements.
+Students must then take 9 additional courses designated as meeting the Biblical Theological requirement including those offered within the Department of Religious Studies.

-All students working towards the Bachelor of Arts in Business degree are expected to successfully complete the following major requirements with a grade of "C" or better:
+All students working towards the Bachelor of Arts in Business Administration degree are expected to successfully complete the following major requirements with a grade of "C" or better:

-- BUS 101 Foundations of Business and Society
+BUS 101 Foundations of Business and Society

-- BUS 200 Foundations of Law and Business
+BUS 200 Foundations of Law and Business

-- BUS 201 Foundations of Management
+BUS 201 Foundations of Management

-- BUS 202 Foundations of Marketing
+BUS 202 Foundations of Marketing

-- BUS 203 Foundations of Finance
+BUS 203 Foundations of Finance

-- BUS 204 Foundations of Accounting
+BUS 204 Foundations of Accounting

-- CIS 210 Introduction to Information Systems
+CIS 210 Introduction to Information Systems

-- SOC 400 Community Problems and Solutions
+SOC 400 Community Problems and Solutions

-- 300 level elective
+300 level elec ctive

-- 300 level elective
+300 level elec ctive

-- 400 level elective
+400 level elec ctive

-- 400 level elective
+400 level elec ctive